1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 Figure 8.
 Passive Corporate Bond Investment Funds Flow

 Your ability to monetize, or borrow against, fixed rate bonds is more limited than against variable-coupon bonds, whose values are more stable in the face of fluctuating market interest rates.
-We question why an investor would want to purchase variable rate corporate bonds as part of their QRP investment portfolio, unless they felt interest rates were going to climb meaningfully.
+In the current low-rate environment we question why an investor would want to purchase variable rate corporate bonds as part of their QRP investment portfolio, unless they felt interest rates were going to climb meaningfully.
 It seems preferable to purchase corporate bonds that pay higher-yielding fixed coupons and then avail yourself of the option to leverage them to access additional liquidity as a secondary objective (albeit at a lower loan-to-value ratio).

 It can be challenging to achieve asset diversification when pursuing a corporate bond investment strategy.
 There are many bonds issued by US domestic operating companies that trade in the secondary markets; however, you have to vet them and document their compliance with the IRS’s rules governing QRP.
 This is hard work.
 As we indicated, above, your silent partner, the IRS, is paying attention.
-Your documentation must be robust, ultra-conservative and iron-clad.
+You must file a notarized statement of purchase with the Service when buy your portfolio, therefore your documentation must be robust, ultra-conservative and iron-clad.

 Figure 9.
 Passive Bond Investment Strategy 10-Factor Rating

-In summary, the passive corporate bond investment strategy bypasses the appalling complexity of the FRN monetization strategy yet is an imperfect solution by itself for the purposes of 1042 qualified replacement property.
+In summary, the passive corporate bond investment strategy bypasses the deep complexity and overall pricing opacity of the FRN monetization strategy yet is an imperfect solution by itself for the purposes of 1042 qualified replacement property.
 Its lower cost gives after-tax investment yields a fighting chance to keep up with modest inflation.
 Nevertheless, the strategy still faces high ongoing tax rates on investment income, zero prospects for the growth of your investment capital and, perhaps hardest of all to stomach, a shorter capital gains tax deferral.

 This strategy has the virtue of freeing you from being an unwilling participant in a structured product and un-bundles your ongoing personal wealth management from the ESOP’s broader implementation.
 However, in the event you wish to borrow against the assets in this strategy to achieve additional liquidity, your loan-to-value ratios will likely be lower than what can be achieved through a floating rate note monetization strategy.
 Viewed through the lens of our FACTS framework, the passive corporate bond investment strategy achieves a more advantageous rating than floating rate notes however it still leaves much to be desired.